good-loop/doc/pages/dev/adunit-taxonomy.md

 A blogger direct tag might be:
 `delivery:direct size:mpu play:onexpand style:default after:persist`

-The CPC banner would be:
-`delivery:banner size:mpu play:none cta:adlink`
+The CPC banner has the pre-click banner -- which might be an image in AdSense, or e.g. `delivery:banner size:mpu play:none cta:adlink`
+The CPC banner post-click has `delivery:ourpage size:fullscreen play:none cta:adlink` -- where play:none is the key difference from the as.good-loop.com adplayer.

+Snap post-swipe-up is `delivery:app size:fullscreen play:onload style:snap`